Achievable logoAchievable logo

 • If registered in 15 or more states (referred to as the “multi-state adviser rule”)

 *Don’t worry about the specifics here.
 The language quoted above comes directly from SEC rules and refers to uncommon situations.
-Understanding that advisers in these situations could be considered federal-covered advisers is the important part.
+The key point is that advisers in these situations may be treated as federal-covered.
 Don’t worry about the context.

 Small investment advisers

-In addition to AUM size, NSMIA defined two other circumstances an adviser would be considered federal-covered:
+In addition to AUM size, NSMIA identified two other situations where an adviser is considered federal-covered:

 • Advisers to registered investment companies